 The website for Flaneur makes great use of creative media, from the background video on the home page to the strong photographic focus on each page.
 I really enjoy the 2-up spread design that some of the pages have, like the Tastings page.
 Excellent typography and spacing overall.
 This one’s made by our neighbors at Vinbound Marketing, a digital marketing agency based in Carlton.

 Château Margaux’s website is fascinating, and not at all what we’re used to.
-Rather than acting as a landing page to push their KPIs, the home page serves as a sort of portal for the rest of the website.
+The home page serves as a sort of portal for the rest of the website.
 The use of video is strong — just open the menu in the top right (desktop) and see what I mean.
 Their History page is awesome, with creative scroll transitions and interesting layouts.
 Their wines pages are certainly unique and interactive, with vintage history going many years back.